 - Copy metadata data from the user frontend database (in part 1) to stores that can handle heavy reads (in part 1).

-If you require a simpler event-driven action, you can trigger Cloud Functions on new files created on Cloud Storage or on new events published to Cloud Pub/Sub.
+If you require a simpler event-driven action, you can trigger Cloud Functions on new files created on Cloud Storage or on new events published to Pub/Sub.
 Cloud Functions is fully managed, which eliminates the operational overhead.
 For more customized serverless options, consider reading about Knative, a promising Kubernetes-based add-on to build, deploy, and manage serverless workloads.

 BigQuery is our recommended data warehouse for analytical processing and ad hoc querying because it: